SPH’s 10-Point Plan for Diversity, Equity, Inclusion, and Justice.

 Current Initiatives

 Equal Employment Opportunity: The School works closely with Boston University’s Equal Opportunity Office to promote and realize our commitment to equal opportunity and affirmative action.
-We work to ensure that equal opportunity is a reality at the School of Public Health, that our faculty, staff, and students can work and study in an environment free of unlawful harassment and discrimination, and that BUSPH meets its obligations under federal and state equal opportunity and affirmative action laws and regulations.
+We work to ensure that equal opportunity is a reality at the School of Public Health, that our faculty, staff, and students can work and study in an environment free of unlawful harassment and discrimination, and that BUSPH meets its obligations under federal and state equal opportunity laws and regulations.
 Our Equal Opportunity Office focuses on the following core areas:

 Sexual and Gender-Based Misconduct (Title IX): Addressing gender discrimination, including sexual harassment and sexual misconduct